10 Fatal Content Strategy Mistakes Most Businesses Make

 Everybody seems to agree by now that you need „great content“ to succeed on the Web.
 Both social media and search engines require quality content as their business model relies on others, us, to produce that content.

 The problem is most businesses don’t get it.

-Their execs might repeat the „content is king“ mantra and they even might realize there is a connection between SEO, SMO and content but they don’t act accordingly.
+Their execs might repeat the „content is king“ mantra and they even might realize there is a connection between search, social media and content but they don’t act accordingly.
 Their content strategy is either non-existent or fundamentally flawed.

 Beyond not having a content strategy at all these are the most common content strategy mistakes:

 Not having content is an obvious problem many businesses face.
 It can get even worse though.
 Many people mistake any type of text or other media for content.
 They assume that sales copy or advertising is content as well.

 Product or service descriptions are not content.
 Content is something that has value by itself.